Defent/DMS_Exile/README.md

 ## To install:
 Put the pre-packed PBO in your ```@ExileServer\addons\``` directory.
 It should be alongside ```exile_server``` and ```exile_server_config```.

+### NOTE: It is heavily suggested that you use [The Unofficial Exile v0.9.19 SP3](http://www.exilemod.com/forums/topic/exile-server-0-9-19-rse-sp3-unofficial-download-here/) with DMS, as it will resolve several issues.

 If you are using infiSTAR and want to keep ```_CGM = true;```, then set ```_UMW = true;```, and add ```DMS_MissionMarkerCircle```, ```DMS_MissionMarkerDot``` to ```_aLocalM```,
 so your ```_aLocalM``` would look like: